-- 51. Defendant uniformly failed to pay Plaintiffs and many or all Excepted Employees throughout the United States overtime wages and minimum wages on their Scheduled Payday. - 52.
-As contemplated by the Acting White House Chief of Staff's statement, the Defendant also uniformly failed to pay Plaintiffs and other Excepted Employees throughout the United States overtime wages and minimum wages on their Scheduled Payday for the pay period beginning on December 23, 2018, and on future paydays until the government shutdown resolved on January 25, 2019.

-- 53. The amount of wages owed and liquidated damages due Plaintiffs and other Excepted Employees, including the amount of unpaid overtime and liquidated damages due Excepted Employees, can be computed for all Excepted Employees using the same methodologies and Defendant's payroll records and employee data. - 54.
-The amount of wages owed and liquidated damages due Plaintiffs and other Excepted Employees, including the amount of unpaid minimum wages, straight time wages, and unpaid overtime and liquidated damages due Excepted Employees, who worked regular time and overtime can be computed for all Excepted Employees using the same methodologies and Defendant's payroll records and employee data. - 55.
+- 52. Defendant uniformly failed to pay Plaintiffs and many or all Excepted Employees throughout the United States overtime wages on their Scheduled Payday. - 53.
+As contemplated by the Acting White House Chief of Staff's statement, the Defendant also uniformly failed to pay Plaintiffs and other Excepted Employees throughout the United States overtime wages and minimum wages on their Scheduled Payday for the pay period beginning on December 23, 2018, and on future paydays if the government shutdown is not resolved. - 54.
+The amount of wages owed and liquidated damages due Plaintiffs and other Excepted Employees, including the amount of unpaid overtime and liquidated damages due Excepted Employees, who worked overtime on December 22, 2018, can be computed for all Excepted Employees using the same methodologies and Defendant's payroll records and employee data. - 55.
+The amount of wages owed and liquidated damages due Plaintiffs and other Excepted Employees, including the amount of unpaid minimum wages and unpaid overtime and liquidated damages due Excepted Employees, who worked regular time and overtime after December 23, 2018, can be computed for all Excepted Employees using the same methodologies and Defendant's payroll records and employee data. - 56.
 Based on reports in various sources, Plaintiffs are informed and believe that there are about 400,000 Excepted Employees who were affected by the actions and failures alleged here.
-A collective action is the most efficient means for resolution of the claims alleged. - 56.
-Defendant should be required to give electronic notice of this collective action to all Excepted Employees at their work email addresses using Court-approved language because of the large number of Excepted Employees and the ease with which Defendant may communicate with the Excepted Employees electronically at those email addresses.
+A collective action is the most efficient means for resolution of the claims alleged.

+57. Defendant should be required to give electronic notice of this collective action to all Excepted Employees at their work email addresses using Court-approved language because of the large number of Excepted Employees and the ease with which Defendant may communicate with the Excepted Employees electronically at those email addresses.